MaterializeInc/materialize/doc/developer/design/20220516_transactional_consistency.md

   to be completed first.
 - If X is low enough we will overflow our timestamps at some point in the future.
 This can be mitigated with a high enough X.
+- Each distinct timestamp written has a significant impact on the underlying view maintenance engine, which will perform work to correctly update for each distinct time it is presented with.
+Spraying lots of distinct times at it introduces a substantial amount of potentially zero-value work for it to do.

 ##### Write Ahead Log (WAL)